MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 - **Manual**: You enter the percentage depreciation for each interval in the calendar year.

 Fixed asset depreciation methods and conventions are handled slightly differently in Dynamics 365 Finance and Dynamics 365 Business Central.
 Learn more at [Fixed asset depreciation conventions (Finance)](/dynamics365/finance/fixed-assets/fixed-asset-depreciation-conventions) and [Depreciation methods for fixed assets (Business Central)](/dynamics365/business-central/fa-depreciation-methods).

+### Disaster Recovery Plan (DRP)

+A detailed plan focused on recovering critical systems and data in the aftermath of a disaster.

 ### Direct expenses